BryanWilhite/Blog/presentation/entry/2016/2016-08-21-my-acer-liquid-m330-crap-phone.md

 ---json
 {
-  "author": "Bryan Wilhite",
+  "documentId": 0,
+  "title": "My Acer Liquid M330 ‘Crap’ Phone", "documentShortName": "2016-08-21-my-acer-liquid-m330-crap-phone", "fileName": "index.html",
+  "path": "./entry/2016-08-21-my-acer-liquid-m330-crap-phone",
+  "date": "2016-08-22T04:33:09.396Z",
+  "modificationDate": "2016-08-22T04:33:09.396Z",
+  "templateId": 0,
+  "segmentId": 0,
+  "isRoot": false,
+  "isActive": true,
+  "sortOrdinal": 0,
+  "clientId": "2016-08-21-my-acer-liquid-m330-crap-phone",
-  "content": "The ‘tiny’ Acer Liquid M330 is as close to a feature phone a Windows “smartphone” can get.
+  "tag": "{\r\n  \"extract\": \"The ‘tiny’ Acer Liquid M330 is as close to a feature phone a Windows “smartphone” can get.
 In a fit of minimalist rage against the practices of AT&amp;T, I seized upon this phone as soon as I saw it on display in the Microsoft Store.
-This phone gives me ...", "inceptDate": "2016-08-21T21:33:09.3969669-07:00", "isPublished": true,
+This phone gives me ...\"\r\n}"
-  "itemCategory": null,
-  "modificationDate": "0001-01-01T00:00:00",
-  "slug": "my-acer-liquid-m330-crap-phone",
-  "sortOrdinal": 0,
-  "tag": null,
-  "title": "My Acer Liquid M330 ‘Crap’ Phone"
 }
 ---

+# My Acer Liquid M330 ‘Crap’ Phone

 The ‘tiny’ Acer Liquid M330 is as close to a feature phone a Windows “smartphone” can get.
 In a fit of minimalist rage against the practices of AT&amp;T, I seized upon this phone as soon as I saw it [on display in the Microsoft Store](https://www.microsoftstore.com/store/msusa/en_US/pdp/productID.335427600?icid=Windows_phone_ModC_AcerM330).
 This phone gives me the smallest display of Windows 10 I would ever want to see—and it gives me the occidental novelty of [the dual SIM](http://www.cnet.com/news/why-you-want-a-dual-sim-phone/).
 In spite of its low price, I would not touch this phone were it not for its compatibility with Ting.
 [<img alt="Acer M330" src="https://farm8.staticflickr.com/7635/27967529652_6f539e39f3_z_d.jpg">](https://www.flickr.com/photos/wilhite/27967529652/in/dateposted-public/ "Acer M330")

-I called the Microsoft Store in person to obtain its IMEI number:

-IMEI: 352922070668644

-I ran it through [the Ting BYOD form](https://ting.com/byod) and found success.
+I called the Microsoft Store in person to obtain its IMEI number:IMEI: 352922070668644I ran it through [the Ting BYOD form](https://ting.com/byod) and found success.

 *Success* here is rather pathetic.
 With this phone, I have successfully found a lone mountain cabin in the woods to hole up in.
 I should have acted on this sooner as I have been paying AT&amp;T $160+ per month for two locked devices (a Lumina 1520 and 2520—the 2520 with an AT&amp;T data plan was a way to control my youngest children in the car).
 Now that my youngest children have their own iPhones there is no (emotional) need to stay shackled to the AT&amp;T Tree of Woe.

 ## My “excuse” for staying with Windows Phone…